Facts About Abused/Neglected Children in Clark County

 By the end of 2014, approximately 2,929 children were placed in out of home placements, to include foster homes, relative placements, treatment foster homes, residential homes and other out of home placements.

-Of the 1,286 children received at the MGM Reception Center at Child Haven, 863 were released within 24 hours to a parent, relative, fictive kin or placed directly into a foster home.
+Of the 4,078 children received at the Emergency Reception Center at Child Haven, 1,961 were released within 24 hours to a parent, relative, fictive kin or placed directly into a foster home.

-Fewer children are remaining at Child Haven for extended periods of time.
-In April 2009, the average daily population at Child Haven was 26 children, with an average stay of 8.3 days.
+In 2014 children remained in Child Haven for more extended periods of time than in previous years.
+In December 2014, the average daily population at Child Haven was 54 children, with an average stay of 14 days.

 DFS has a goal of having enough foster homes, so that children and families can be properly matched, to minimize placement moves and add stability for children.

 The need for foster families who are willing and able to care for children with emotional and behavioral challenges is high.